G Suite Known Issues

 - We can consistently reproduce an unexpected behavior.

 - Engineers are actively working towards a fix to correct the behavior.

 - The issue is observed globally and has generated a large number of support cases.

 - Product outages: Up-to-date outage information is posted within the G Suite Status Dashboard.

-- Low impact issues: We're working to fix low impact issues as well as Known Issues.
-If you suspect you're impacted by an issue that's not listed here and want to talk to a member of our team, please contact us!
+- Low impact issues: We're also working to fix low impact issues but might not list them here.
+If you think you might be impacted by an issue that's not listed here, you can contact us.